sendgrid/sendgrid-python/CONTRIBUTING.md

 **/tests**

-Currently we have unit and profiling tests.
+Currently, we have unit and profiling tests.

 **/sendgrid**